FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW

 Q: I’M TRAVELING WITH MY BEST FRIEND AND, WHILE I LOVE HIM/HER, I DON’T WANT TO SHARE A BED.
 MAY WE PLEASE HAVE A ROOM WITH 2 QUEEN BEDS?

 Unfortunately, no, you may not.
 There are no cabins on the ship that have 2 queen beds.
-All double occupancy staterooms are equipped with two TWIN beds, which can be converted to one queen bed for those that DO want to sleep together.
-All triple occupancy rooms are equipped with two twin beds/queen and a “bunk” (actually called a Pullman because it comes down from the ceiling and is not attached to a lower bed as it would be for a typical bunk style) bed.
-All quad occupancy staterooms are equipped with two twin beds/queen and either two bunk (Pullman) beds OR a convertible sofa (the Interior and Ocean View cabins have the Pullmans and cabins with a balcony have the convertible sofa).
+All double occupancy staterooms are equipped with two TWIN beds, which can be converted to one Royal King (measuring 72.5 inches wide by 82 inches long) for those that DO want to sleep together.
+All triple occupancy rooms are equipped with two twin beds (can convert to a Royal King) and a “bunk” (actually called a Pullman bed because it comes down from the ceiling and is not attached to a lower bed as it would be for a typical bunk style) bed.
+All quad occupancy staterooms are equipped with two twin beds (can convert to a Royal King) and either two bunk (Pullman) beds OR a convertible sofa bed (the Interior and Ocean View cabins have the Pullmans and cabins with a balcony have the convertible sofa).

 Q: CAN I BRING ALCOHOL ON BOARD?

 Many people have tried.
 A few have succeeded.
 Many have failed.
-Here’s the bottom line…IF you are caught trying to bring alcohol on board, best case scenario is that it will be confiscated, disposed of and you are out a few bucks (or many bucks depending on how expensive your taste is).
+Here’s the bottom line…IF you are caught trying to bring alcohol onboard, best case scenario is that it will be confiscated, disposed of and you are out a few bucks (or many bucks depending on how expensive your taste is).
 WORST CASE SCENARIO is that you will be DENIED EMBARKATION.
-This is out of NAHA’s control and solely at the discretion of customs.
-Only you can decide if getting $20-$50 worth of alcohol on board is worth the risk of missing the boat and getting no refund….
+This is out of NAHA’s control and solely at the discretion of the port authority.
+Only you can decide if getting $20-$50 worth of alcohol onboard is worth the risk of missing the boat and getting no refund….

-Q: I HAVE A GLUTEN INTOLERANCE, I’M ALERGIC TO PEANUTS AND I DON’T EAT MEAT.
+Q: I HAVE A GLUTEN INTOLERANCE, I’M ALLERGIC TO PEANUTS AND I DON’T EAT MEAT.
 WILL THERE BE SUFFICIENT FOOD FOR SOMEONE WITH MY DIETARY RESTRICTIONS?